Study Abroad

 Image of Leiden University

 Leiden University, founded in 1575 and located in the center of the Netherlands near Amsterdam, Rotterdam and The Hague, is one of Europe's premier international research universities.
 With a long history dating back to the 12th century, Leiden is now a city of approximately 115,000 inhabitants, and is home to such international corporations as Olivetti and the National Flower Center.
-The life of the city is influenced by the large number of students who live and study at the university.
+The life of the city is influenced by the number of students who live and study at the university.
 The city is only 15 minutes away from the Schiphol Airport and is also easily accessible by other means of public transport.

 Leiden University was founded in 1574 by William of Orange as a reward to the brave inhabitants who successfully resisted the Spaniards.
 It is a fully accredited, government-financed university with a population of 14,000 students.
-It offers 60 degree programs and is a firm believer in the importance of international academic exchanges.
+It offers 60 programs and is a firm believer in the importance of international academic exchanges.
 Ohio State students are able to participate in an international exchange program with Leiden University for a semester or an academic year.
 While the exchange program is open to students of all majors, Political Science, Public Policy and History students are preferred, as participants must take courses in at least one of these areas.

 For more information about the Leiden University exchange, visit the Office of International Affairs program website.